 Year 7 Catch Up Funding

 The school receives an additional grant for Year 7 children who did not achieve at least expected progress in reading, grammar and/or mathematics at the end of Key Stage 2.
-The catch-up funding is designed to ensure that pupils who have not achieved their potential at KS2 are not disadvantaged by this and are provided with the opportunity to ensure that they have the same equality of opportunity as their peers by the time they leave compulsory education.
-In the financial year 16/17 the school received £7,500 of funding for this purpose.
+The catch-up funding is designed to ensure that pupils who have not achieved their potential at KS2 are provided with the opportunity to receive the same opportunities as their peers by the time they leave compulsory education.
+In the financial year 18/19 the school received £8,193 of funding for this purpose.

 Major initiatives funded with the Catch-Up Grant

 - Year 7 Phonics Programme

 These interventions were directed towards nine pupils with the combined lowest Key Stage 2 score upon entry into the secondary school.
 They were given an amended timetable known as the ‘Catch-up Curriculum’.
 We measured the impact of the numeracy and phonics intervention within this curriculum by comparing their starting position in the year group, to their end-of-year ranking across their subjects, and in English and maths.

 - 22% improved their ranked position in the year group across all subjects (increasing on average by over 10 places).

 - In English end-of-year exams, 56% of pupils improved their ranked position in the year group (increasing on average by 20 places).